madinalikes/Cause_of_Death_in_the_US/README.md

 7. Deleted NAN values

-8. dropped rows from Puerto Rico because we are only focusing on 50 States.
+8. Dropped rows from Puerto Rico because we are only focusing on 50 States.

 Renamed the original CSV file from NCHS - Potentially Excess Deaths from the Five Leading Causes of Death.csv to NCHS_Causes_of_Death_2005-2015.csv.
 The